What Causes Bloating

 Our body responds by trying to repair the “holes” with one of it’s clotting factors “platelets”.
 Here’s a picture of what that looks like through Live Blood Screening (often called Hemaview).
 These platelets are surrounded by hypersecretory “bubbles”, and this is what you may experience as bloating!

-No part of this show is intended to diagnose, treat, or cure any illness.
-Nothing on this show is to be construed as medical advice, but is to inform you about the options available, and allow you to ask questions about those options.
+No part of this post is intended to diagnose, treat, or cure any illness.
+Nothing on this post is to be construed as medical advice, but is to inform you about the options available, and allow you to ask questions about those options.

 If you do have any medical concerns, please contact your medical professional.
 Please discuss your personal health with your qualified registered health practitioner before making changes to your diet or adjusting / discontinuing any medication.